 - Small group, explicit instruction in social skills, self-regulation & problem solving

 Since the goal of the program is to help students gain the skills they need to be successful in a less restrictive setting, the SSC program is considered temporary.
-Participation in the program will be reviewed continuously based on student progress on goals to determine if transition back to a neighborhood school is appropriate; and if so to what degree.
+Participation in the program will be reviewed continuously based on student progress on goals to determine if transition back to the neighborhood school is appropriate; and if so to what degree.

 Staff at SSC focus on identifying and teaching lagging social/emotional/behavioral skills to students in the SSC Program.
 Students are also taught academics, but it should be noted that the emphasis is on growth in behavior/social/emotional areas, as the goal of the SSC is to teach students the skills they need to successfully return to their neighborhood school.

 In order to meet the individualized needs of students, the District offers three levels of the SSC Program.
-All three levels are offered at a district assigned site and offers a temporary, specialized program designed to meet the needs of the students until progress is made, allowing for the student to transition back to their neighborhood school.
+All three levels are offered at a district assigned site and a temporary, specialized program designed to meet the needs of the students until progress is made allowing for the student to transition back to their neighborhood school.